SevagSA/DRF-React-Bash-Script/readme.md

 - Generate a sk in .env
 - Ask user if they want to use a custom DB (will be PostgreSQL)
 - Try to replace the values in settings.py by env('NAME_OF_VALUE') for the variables that will be set as env variables (sk, debug, etc.)
-- Push to git as the 'init' commit (only if able to do the step above)
+- Push to git (only if able to do the step above to preserve security/privacy)
 - Add CSS module for React
 - and more...